cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

     ![HomePage](./assets/10_homepage.jpg "Home Page")

 4. Before creating the notebook, you need to upload **nyc-taxi-data.csv** file to your workspace.
 Go to the resource group deployed in the Azure Portal.
 Amongst the list of resources, open the Storage account.
 On the left side, click on **Containers**.
 Then open **azureml** container.
 Inside you will see the **nyc-taxi-data.csv** file.
-On the right side, click on **...** and **Downlaod**.
+On the right side, click on **...** and **Download**.
 The csv file will be downloaded to your local system in **Downloads** folder.

     ![storage](./assets/2_storage.jpg "storage")